Houghelet History, Family Crest & Coats of Arms

 Early Notables of the Houghelet family (pre 1700)

-More information is included under the topic Early Houghelet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Houghelet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Houghelet family to Ireland